 Why do we send children to school?
 If you’re a parent, your primary concerns are probably making sure they learn things, giving them a chance to meet other children and making sure that they’re looked after while you work.
 If you study education, however, you’ll learn that the real picture is more complex than that. if you intend to build a career within education, you’ll need to make sure that you have the depth of understanding needed to do work that keeps all these aims in mind.
+Research project for high school students provide a unique platform for networking and mentorship.

 As far as individuals are concerned, going to school is first and foremost about gaining access to opportunity – just ask anyone who hasn’t had that privilege.
 Teachers strive to ensure that all their pupils grasp at least the basics of literacy and numeracy so that they will be able to function independently within society.
 They also do their best to make sure that children engage with the spirit of learning, exercise their imaginations and understand that if they’re curious about something that there are ways that they can find out more about it.
 This means that if they should lose access to formal education, they will have the option of continuing to learn by themselves.